yandex-cloud/docs/en/ydb/concepts/resources.md

 A {{ ydb-short-name }} cluster is a set of {{ ydb-short-name }} nodes that the load is distributed across.

-Cluster maintenance is a prerogative of the {{ ydb-name }} team, so application developers can interact directly with the {{ ydb-short-name }} DB.
+As the {{ ydb-name }} team takes care of cluster maintenance, application developers can interact directly with the {{ ydb-short-name }} DB.

 For more information about {{ ydb-short-name }} clusters, see the [documentation]{% if lang == "ru" %}(https://ydb.tech/ru/docs/concepts/databases#cluster){% endif %}{% if lang == "en" %}(https://ydb.tech/en/docs/concepts/databases#cluster){% endif %}.